Persecution of LGBTQ people in Paraguay (1954–1989)

-Historical Context
+Historical context

 Stronismo—the 35 year period between 1954 and 1989 of Alfredo Stroessner's reign in Paraguay—was marked by a high degree of political repression.
 After the 1954 military coup d'état led by Stroessner, former president Federico Chávez was forced to resign.
 Elections were held on July 11, 1954 with Stroessner as the only candidate.
 Both Stroessner and Chávez were members of the right-wing Colorado Party, and Stroessner’s initial appointment to presidential power in 1954 was marked by internal conflict within the party.
 As a result, many civil servants were expelled from Paraguay.
 Sociologist Lorena Soler has remarked that “the great majority of the people tortured and imprisoned during Stroessner’s first years belonged to the Colorado Party and the Armed Forces."
 In 1958, Stroessner publicly displayed a list containing the names, addresses, and job titles of public officials who were designated as political opponents within the Colorado Party—a tactic that would later be employed to expose LGBTQ+ Paraguayans.

 In 2003, the Paraguayan state created the Comisión de Verdad y Justicia (Commission of Truth and Justice) to investigate human rights violations committed by the Stroessner regime.
 The resulting report, published in 2008, revealed that over the course of Stroessner’s regime,20,090 people were victims of human rights violations, including 50 extrajudicial executions, 336 disappearances, and 3470 exiles.
 Furthermore, a total of 19,862 arbitrary arrests were made during Stronismo, no less than 18,772 (94%) of which involved some type of torture.
 Among the country’s adult population (an average of 1,250,000 between 1950 and 1992), one in 124 people were victims of a human rights violation.
 The scope of the regime of terror also encompassed the basis of economic power in Paraguay until today: land.
 Between 1954 and 2003, 7,851,295 ha was distributed irregularly over a total of 12,229,594 ha adjudicated during the same period.
 The tierras malhabidas (lands acquired through corrupt means) represented the 19.3% of the surface of the national territory (40.675.200 ha).While the Commission of Truth and Justice reported on a variety of crimes committed by the Paraguayan state during Stronismo, it contained no information about the LGBTQ+ people captured by the police or the types of violence inflicted upon them while they were detained.
-As a result, no official statistical information about the political repression of LGBTQ+ Paraguayans during the last dictatorship exists, and most of the historical recollections come from individual testimonies.
+As a result, no official statistical information about the political repression of LGBTQ+ Paraguayans during the last dictatorship exists, and most of the historical recollections come from individual testimonies and investigative work from independent researchers.
+Renata Costa's 2010 documentary film 108 (Cuchillo de Palo), for example, features interviews with queer "kuir [queer]" women and men who lived in Asunción during Stronismo which recount instances of detainment and torture.